 Privacy concerns are always cited when the conversation turns to personalization.
 But I think the issue is deeper.
 I believe the issue is control.
 We like to be in control.
 Humans need to be in control of ourselves—if not in control of others.
 It’s primal to our existence.
 We don’t fear what we can’t understand, we fear what we can’t control.
 And we would never consciously cede control of ourselves to someone else—especially someone or something we don’t know and trust.

-Yet, advertising requires we do just that.
+Yet, advertising requires we do just that with our website SEO checker.
 To be successful, advertising must convince us that we don’t know everything and we need help.
 Its greatest trick is convincing us that we make the decision to buy Pepsi® instead of Coke®, or that we would rather gamble in Las Vegas rather than sunbathe in San Diego.

 Of course, we make our own decisions, but most of us will never fully realize the extent to which we have been manipulated into doing exactly what we are meant to do.
 I don’t think I’ll ever comprehend just how much money I’ve spent under the careful guidance of the adman’s ad land.